thyrlian/SonarOnDocker/README.md

 It’s because the MySQL database initialization process takes a bit longer than SonarQube’s boot time, especially when there is no persistent database.

+So, how to detect the readiness state of the database connection?

 **What failed**:

 * [**`depends_on`**](https://docs.docker.com/compose/compose-file/#/dependson) **option**: it will start services in dependency order, but won't wait for the dependent service to be ready.